 The creation of independent regulatory entities has diffused rapidly across Africa since the early 2000s-33 of 42 countries in this study have established an electricity regulator-more than any single other reform measure.
-In the past 2 years alone, Botswana, Liberia, Morocco and Mozambique have established electricity regulatory agencies or passed laws providing for their establishment.
+In the past 2 years alone, Botswana, Liberia, Morocco, and Mozambique have established electricity regulatory agencies or passed laws providing for their establishment.
 In OECD countries, 'standard model' reforms usually followed a prescribed sequence, starting with regulatory reform and culminating in full wholesale and retail competition.
-The former measure is in some cases the only one adopted in African power sectors, which have favoured regulatory reform as a straightforward solution to improve oversight, regulatory procedures, and transparency in decision-making.
-Only a handful of (small) power sectors still lack a regulator, notably Swaziland, Sierra Leone and Equatorial Guinea (see Figure 6).
+The former measure is in some cases the only one adopted in African power sectors. which have favored regulatory reform as a straightforward solution to improve oversight, regulatory procedures, and transparency in decision-making.
+Only a handful of (small) power sectors still lack a regulator, notably Swaziland, Sierra Leone, and Equatorial Guinea (see Figure 6).

 Regulatory reform intends to create an equitable, rules-based playing field for electricity providers and consumers.
 The regulator has the responsibility to ensure that risks are apportioned fairly between utility companies, end users, and private operators in the sector.
 This responsibility includes setting tariff regimes that allow adequate cost recovery for the electricity utility, while ensuring affordable electricity and creating the conditions for reliable, safe, and secure service for consumers.
-To achieve this aim, an independent regulator may provide incentives for the utility to improve its technical and commercial performance.
-Such
+To achieve this aim, an independent regulator provides incentives for the utility to improve its technical and commercial performance.
+Such incentives help to ensure the utility's cost of service reflects appropriate commercial practices, and to avoid accounting for inefficient or misalianed use of finances by utilities.
+Regulators also administer licensing regimes, requiring certain types of operator in the power sector to apply for a license to generate, sell, transport, or distribute electricity, depending on specific conditions.
+They often play an important role in interpreting government policy and legislation to translate them into concrete rules, such as in instituting Feedin-Tariffs (FiTs) or net metering regimes for distributed renewable energy.